Rayhatron/rayhatron.github.io/_posts/react/2020-01-19-week-two-of-learning-react.md

     - react native
 ---

 Week two was fantastic, I really got to see what React is about outside of creating components.
-This week I got to learn about state, fetching data from external APIs and navigation.
-Now I have to clarify the last part as it wasn't React web that I was working with for this week.
+I got to learn about state, fetching data from external APIs and navigation.
+Now I have to clarify the last part as it wasn't React web that I was working with during week two.

 <!--more-->